William McKinley Coffee Break Memorial in Wilmington, Delaware

 The unit was sent to help occupy what is now West Virginia where it conducted guerrilla warfare against Confederate irregular forces.
 In the Summer of 1862, the 23rd was transferred to the defenses of Washington as Robert E Lee defeated John Pope at the Second Battle of Bull Run.
 The unit was sent from the capital to join the Army of the Potomac after Lee invaded Maryland and were assigned to the XI Corps under General Ambrose Burnside in the Kanawha Division.

 Three days later, the Army of the Potomac caught up with Lee’s army at Antietam Creek at Sharpsburg, Virginia.
-While you might think that the statue is to commemorate William McKinley’s presidency of his death, the heroic monument with a mythical woman reaching down to touch a bas-relief of McKinley’s two portraits.
-It is to honor McKinley’s actions at Antietam.
+While you might think that the statue is to commemorate William McKinley’s presidency or his death, the heroic monument has a bas-relief of McKinley’s commissary services.
+It is to honor McKinley’s actions at Antietam administering a coffee break.

 Shortly before Antietam, McKinley had been promoted to the post of a Commissary Sergeant, responsible for feeding the regiment.

-On the monument, the text noted that McKinley was a President, Governor, and Member of Congress, but it also recounts his Civil War ranks, including being a nineteen year old sergeant at Antietam.
+On the monument, the text notes that McKinley was a President, Governor, and Member of Congress, but it also recounts his Civil War ranks, including being a nineteen year old sergeant at Antietam.

 McKinley was shot by anarchist Leon Czolgosz at the Pan American Exposition in Buffalo in 1901.
 Because of his foreign-sounding name, the United States put in new restrictions on immigration.
 In fact, Czolgosz was born in Michigan.